-The word Kutch means “island” in Sanskrit.
-This refers to the fact that in ancient days, the Ranns, meaning deserts, of Kutch were sunken by the Indus River flowing into the sea.
-This made the area separated from the mainland and submerged into a shallow body of water, more like an island.
-In 1819, an earthquake changed the topography and the Indus began to flow further westward, and the Ranns became vast desert of saline deposits.
-The Ranns became marshy salt flats that looke snowy white when the water dries up in the summer.
+The word “Kutch” means “island” in Sanskrit.
+This refers to the fact that in ancient days, the Ranns, meaning deserts of Kutch were sunken by the Indus river flowing into the sea.
+This made the area get separated from the mainland and submerged into a shallow body of water, more like an island.
+In 1819, an earthquake changed the topography and the Indus river began to flow further westward, and the Ranns became a vast desert of saline deposits.
+The Ranns become marshy salt flats that look snowy white when the water dries up in the summer.

 Harappan artifacts have been excavated from Khadir, an island of Kutch proving the existence of Kutch in ancient India.
 Kutch was ruled by the Rajput rulers of Sindh and later during Jadeja Rajput king Khengarji I, Bhuj became the capital of Kutch.
 During the Mughal era, in 1741, Lakhpatji I became the king of Kutch and ordered the construction of the widely renowned Aina Mahal palace.
 Lakhpatji was known for patronizing poets, dancers and singers and during his reign, Kutch prospered in all cultural aspects.